Three-Parameter Approximations of Sums of Locally Dependent Random Variables via Stein's Method: Abstract

 \section{Abstract}

-Let $\{X_{i}, i\in J\}$ be a family of locally dependent non-negative integer-valued random variables with finite expectation and variance.
-We consider the sum $W=\sum_{i\in J}X_i$ and establish general error upper bounds for the total variation distance $d_{TV}(W, Y^{d})$, where $Y^{d}$ is the discretized normal distribution.
-The major ingredient of the proof is to approximate $W$ by a three-parametric intermediate random variable $M$ based on Stein's method.
+Let $\{X_{i}, i\in J\}$ be a family of locally dependent non-negative integer-valued random variables with finite expectations and variances.
+We consider the sum $W=\sum_{i\in J}X_i$ and use Stein's method to establish general upper error bounds for the total variation distance $d_{TV}(W, M)$, where $M$ represents a three-parameter random variable.
+As a direct consequence, we obtain a discretized normal approximation for $W$.
 As applications, we study in detail four well-known examples, which are counting vertices of all edges point inward, birthday problem, counting monochromatic edges in uniformly colored graphs, and triangles in the Erd\H{o}s-R\'{e}nyi random graph.
-Through delicate analysis and computations we obtain sharper upper error bounds than existing results.
+Through delicate analysis and computations, we obtain sharper upper error bounds than existing results.